rotki/rotkicom.github.io/_posts/2025-10-13-rotki-tiers.md

 - **Advanced** - for power users with more heavy needs.
 This tier raises all limits(devices, DB size etc.) and is tailored for people managing more diverse portfolios.
 - **Custom** - For businesses, family offices, high net worth individuals whose needs go beyond the advanced tier.
 Includes tailored limits, dedicated support, and more.

 All current Premium subscribers will automatically move to the **Basic** tier starting from **November 10th, 2025** and onwards.
+As part of this update, we’re also simplifying subscription periods.
+All existing plans that renew every 3 or 6 months **will automatically switch to monthly billing at the Basic tier price** (€25/month, VAT included) starting November 10th, 2025.

 If you prefer not to continue, you can cancel your subscription before that date.
 Otherwise, no action is needed, your next billing cycle will switch to the new plan and price.

 ## Why we made this change